matwerber1/aws-transit-gateway-attachment-routing-diagrams/README.md

 Here, the source and target are in different AZs.
 In the destination VPC, both AZ A and AZ B have a TGW attachment.

-Traffic exiting the TGW into VPC-2 will always leave from the TGW attachment in the same AZ as the source AZ (in this case, AZ-A).
+Traffic exiting the TGW into VPC-2 will leave from the TGW attachment *in the same AZ as the source AZ* (in this case, AZ-A), if that AZ has a TGW attachment.
 From there, it can successfully route to the target's AZ (AZ-B) because AZ-B has a TGW attachment.

 ![example 3](example3.png)

 ### Example 4

-Here, the source and target are again in different AZs.
+Here, the source and target are again in different AZs like Example 3.
 However, this time, the destination VPC only has a TGW attachment in the target AZ (AZ-B) and does not have an attachment in the same AZ as the sender (AZ-A).

 This is also successful.
 In this case, traffic will exit the TGW directly in the target AZ, AZ-B.